-Plastic Pollution: Is the accumulation of plastic objects in the Earth's environment, eg, plastic bottles and plastic bags etc.
+Plastic Pollution: This is the accumulation of plastic objects in the Earth's environment, eg, plastic bottles and plastic bags etc.

-Plastic Soup: Is also known as the "Great Pacific Garbage Patch," plastic pollution in the sea ranging from Macroplastics, Microplastics and Nanoplastics.
+Plastic Soup: This is also known as the "Great Pacific Garbage Patch," plastic pollution in the sea ranging from Macroplastics, Microplastics and Nanoplastics.

 Recover: Convert plastic waste into resources such as electricity, heat, compost and fuel through thermal and biological means.